 I provide Art Therapy as a supportive adjunct therapy for those who experience some other mental health difficulties such as, but not limited to, PTSD, bipolar disorder, and BPD.
 Please reach out if you would like to add Art Therapy to your wellness plan and we can discuss working together.

 ART THERAPY WORKSHOPS

 Price Varies - Contact for Quote

-I provide themed Art Therapy workshops to promote wellness through art making.
+I sometimes provide themed Art Therapy workshops for adults to promote wellness through art making.
 It is my intention, with each workshop, to create space where individuals can slow down, let go, and use the creative process for self reflection, and to reveal the needs of their mind, body, and spirit.

 SCHEDULE A SESSION

-To book an appointment, contact me via the email address or telephone number listed below.
-Please note: I generally tend to emails and phone messages on Tuesday, Wednesday, and Thursday during regular business hours, so it could take between 1-4 days to hear back.
+To book an appointment, contact me via the email at firstname.lastname@example.org.
+Please note: I generally tend to emails and phone messages on Monday, Tuesday and Wednesdays during regular business hours, so it could take between 1-4 days to hear back.

 If you are in crisis and need assistance please contact the 24/7/365 crisis text line at 686868, the 24/7/365 Mental Health Mobile Crisis line at 1 (888) 429-8167 (Toll Free), or if you are in immediate danger please present to the ER or call 911.